mikesadowski12/soilflo-be-challenge/README.md

 - If you restart the API the database will reset.
 I did this so it was simple for you to start/stop the application.
 (NOTE: if you need to restart the API container, I have a script located at `./script/restart <container name>`)

 ## Installation/Usage
-1. Spin up local docker environment: run `docker compose up` (or `docker-compose up` if on older version of docker compose) to bring up Postgres and API containers (API will start on `http://localhost:8000` unless you alter the `.env` file provided) (NOTE: you will need docker installed) (NOTE #2: When starting the containers for the first time, sometimes I get an error in the API container logs that it cannot connect to Postgres.
+1. Spin up local docker environment: run `docker compose up` (or `docker-compose up` if on older version of docker compose) to bring up Postgres and API containers.
+It will take a few seconds for Postgres to populate the data.
+(API will start on `http://localhost:8000` unless you alter the `.env` file provided) (NOTE: you will need docker installed) (NOTE #2: When starting the containers for the first time, sometimes I get an error in the API container logs that it cannot connect to Postgres.
 Maybe on first load Postgres is slow and the container doesn't start in time?
 Doing a `docker compose down` and another `docker compose up` fixes it for me)
 2. Swagger docs available at: `http://localhost:8000/api/docs/`
 3. I have included postman scripts located in the `./postman/` directory.
 Feel free to use these to test the API or use any other method you wish
 4. Automated tests can be run via `npm install` (Node verison 22.8.0) and `npm run test`